Professor Justine Davies

 UK

 Professor Justine Davies' aim is to do research that informs development of health systems that deliver quality care in lower- or middle-income countries.
-All of her research aims to answer a policy relevant question and she often works with policy makers, including the WHO, to develop and answer questions of relevance to them.
+All her research aims to answer a policy relevant question and she often works with policy makers, including the WHO and country Ministries of Health, to develop and answer questions of relevance to them.

 Professor Davies is passionate about capacity building, fairness, and decolonialising global health.
 Where possible, she aims to use her knowledge and work to further these ends.